President of MWH, now part of Stantec

-Building a Better World is both a professional and a personal mission for Alan Krause, chairman and chief executive officer of MWH Global, headquartered in Broomfield, Colorado.
+Building a Better World is both a professional and a personal mission for Alan Krause, president of MWH, now part of Stantec.
 Committed to protect and develop the world’s natural resources in a responsible and appropriate way, he embraces the vision that technology offers to provide better solutions.
 At the same time, he shares a father’s hope that the environmental legacy he leaves for his children and for future generations will be of immeasurable benefit.

 Closely connected to each project undertaken by MWH, Alan is known to travel to many of the company’s projects sites, eager to face the challenges first hand with the clients and the MWH teams.
 His strong personal interest in client success is matched only by his perspective as a geotechnical engineer.
 It is here that his ability to advance the organization’s commitment to providing customized engineering, management and construction services through world-class projects across the globe is most readily seen.

 Alan will tell you that “what challenges me the most are goals that most would say are unachievable.
 I get no greater satisfaction than moving myself and MWH through great step changes instead of more gradual linear improvements.
 Our work on the Third Set of Locks/Panama Canal Expansion is an example of a project that was a reach for many giants in the engineering industry including MWH.
 I marveled at how our integrated team took up the challenge of this iconic project, and applied our unique sustainable solutions to a work of such global importance.”

 Alan’s leadership acuity also extends to the successful completion of other major global initiatives, such as the Tekeze Hydropower Project in Ethiopia that increased power stability and provided reliable access to light, heat and water for 80 million people, and his pivotal role in upgrading London’s aging water system infrastructure.